filip-frisk/MScThesis/README.md

 # Filips Framework

-Not packaged with setuptools and configurationsfiles, just good ol' python for transparency
+Not packaged with setuptools and configurationsfiles, just good ol' main.py python for transparency and ease.

+Much effort were made to make this code approachable for MSc students with background with some background with typicall scikit-learn ML.

 ## List of Modules:
-    (1) data_viewer eqv. manipulate.py
+    (1) data_viewer
     (2) model_fitting eqv. fit.py (multiprocessing)
     (3) model_predicting eqv. visualize.py

 ## List of tools in tools/:
     (1) ML_metrics
-    (2)
+    (2) create_dataframe eqv. manipulate.py
+    (3) clean eqv. manipulate.py
-    (3)
+    (3) plot

+    # df = df.replace([np.inf, -np.inf], np.nan) # replace inf with nan in df if needed  In my case sumOfCentralitiesL and centralityL1 and centralityL2 are inf

 ## create_dataframe